prefabcode/hue-chess/README.md

 - **Easter Egg Perks (implemented)**: Hue Chess will ship with a few easter eggs.
 - **Prestige System (implemented)**: When you complete all 17 levels on Hue Chess, your progress will reset to level 1 and you will enter prestige mode.
 Prestige mode adds a unique icon to your perk selection menu, that changes as you obtain more prestige.

-## Installation
+## Installation For Chrome

 1. Clone or download this repository.
 2. Run `npm install` to install project dependencies
-3. Run `npm run build` to bundle extension assets (you currently have to do this every time you make a change while developing).
+3. Run `npm run build-chrome` to bundle extension assets (you currently have to do this every time you make a change while developing).
+This step should generate a folder called `build-chrome` in the base of the hue-chess project directory that contains build assets for the chrome browser.
 4. Navigate to `chrome://extensions` in your chrome browser.
 5. Enable "Developer mode" on the top right corner (if not already enabled).
-6. Click on "Load unpacked" and select the `build` directory of the Hue-Chess project.
+6. Click on "Load unpacked" and select the `build-chrome` directory you generated in step 3.
-7. Navigate to lichess.org, if installed you should see a welcome dialog that explains how Hue-Chess works!
+7. Navigate to lichess.org, if installed you should see a welcome dialog that explains how Hue Chess works!

+## Installation for Firefox

+1. Clone or download this repository.
+2. Run `npm install` to install project dependencies
+3. Run `npm run build-moz` to bundle extension assets (you currently have to do this every time you make a change while developing).
+This step should generate a folder called `build-firefox` in the base of the hue chess project directory that contains build assets for the firefox browser.
+4. Navigate to `about:debugging#/runtime/this-firefox` in your firefox browser.
+5. Click "Load Temporary Add-on", navigate to the `build-firefox` folder you generated in step 3, open it and select the manifest.json file.
+6. If successful, you should see Hue Chess added as a temporary extension.
+Navigate to lichess.org, if everything installed correctly you should see a welcome dialog that explains how Hue Chess works!

 ## Usage

 1. Once installed, navigate to Lichess.
 You will want to open the hue chess perk selection menu, which will allow you to select perks.
 You can select perks by clicking on the **Hue Progress Bar** in the top right corner of your navigation bar.
-At level 1, there will be 2 perks that you can select.
+At level 1, there will be 1 perk that you can select called "Opportunist".
 You will unlock more perks as you level up in Hue Chess.

 2. Once you have selected your perks, go play some games!
 When you win, you'll now earn hue points!
+Once you have accumulated 100 hue points in level one, you will level up to level 2 (and unlock a new perk!).
+You can check your current hue point experience by clicking the **Hue Progress Bar** on the top right corner of lichess, near your username.

 ### File Structure

 - `content_scripts/*.js`: Contains extension logic for all functionality within hue chess.
 - `imgs/*.svg`: contains image assets used throughout the project.
-- `background.js`: Handles the browser action click to open the settings modal.
+- `background-{browser}.js`: Handles the browser action click to open the settings modal.
 - `content.js`: Entry point for the project.
-- `settings.html`: This is the extension settings modal (accessable by clicking the Hue-Chess chrome icon).
+- `settings.html`: This is the extension settings modal (accessable by clicking the Hue-Chess browser extension icon).
 - `perks.html`: This is the perk selection modal.
 - `customStyles.css`: Style file for the extension.
+- `moz-manifest.json`: Firefox add-on manifest file.
-- `manifest.json`: Extension manifest file.
+- `chrome-manifest.json`: Chrome extension manifest file.
-- `build.js`: Contains logic for gathering assets and piping them to the build directory within the project.
+- `build.js`: Contains logic for gathering extension assets and bundling them to `build-chrome` and `build-firefox` directories.

 ## Future Features